jslater89/shooting-sports-analyst/README-Elo.md

 The first, and most important, is to use the minimum stages/minimum matches filter on the results screen.
 Start with about 10 stages or 2 matches per year: this will filter out people who are on the periphery of the dataset, who would otherwise cause noise in the results.

+The second is to choose your dataset well.
+The algorithm works best on highly networked shooters, many of whom encounter many others frequently.
+Examples of datasets that have produced good results include all of the matches in the Western PA section, area matches and Nationals, and a combined western PA/eastern PA/Maryland/Northern Virginia/Delaware set.

 ### Configuration screen